thacherT1D/webdevstuff/Automated_Testing/Automated_JavaScript_Testing.desc.md

 assert.strictEqual(actual, expected[, message]);
 ```

 Let's create a test for our `toSentence` function.
+Add the following code to your `test.js` file:

 ```javascript
 'use strict';